Video clip

 Dessert:

-For a dessert version, replace the olive oil and pepper with hot mint tea infused with a split vanilla pod, with the seeds removed.
-Add a sheet of gelatine or agar agar, melt in the hot herbal tea and leave to cool.
-Gently pour the warm herbal tea over the dome of melon balls.
+For a dessert version, replace the olive oil and pepper with hot mint tea infused with a chopped vanilla stick, the seeds of which have been scooped out of the tea.
+Add a sheet of gelatine or agar agar, melt in the hot herbal tea, then leave to cool.
+Gently cover the dome of balls with the warm herbal tea.

 Decorate with mint leaves, chill for 4 hours and enjoy cold as a dessert!